366 Days

 5

-Tokyo, Japan • November 5, 1941 On September 6, 1941, Japanese officials, in a decision endorsed by Shōwa Emperor Hirohito, gave their diplomats until mid-October to reverse the policy of the Western powers—principally the U.S., Great Britain, and the Netherlands—of restricting Japan’s access to vital Southeast Asian resources, among them oil, rubber, tin, bauxite, timber, […]
+Tokyo, Japan · November 5, 1941 Early in September 1941 Japanese officials gave their diplomats until October to reverse the policy of the Western powers—principally the U.S., Great Britain, and the Netherlands—of restricting Japan’s access to vital Southeast Asian resources, among them oil, rubber, tin, timber, and rice.
+The restrictions had been imposed the previous […]

 6

-London, England • November 6, 1940 On this date in 1940 a 2-engine German Heinkel He 111 bomber was shot down and sank in the shallows off Southern England.
+London, England · November 6, 1940 On this date in 1940 a German Heinkel 111 was shot down and sank in the shallows off Southern England.
 A waterlogged X‑Geraet (“X‑device”) was recovered.
-The X‑Geraet played a role in the Battle of the Beams, a period early in the war when German bombers were […]
+The X‑Geraet played a role in the Battle of the Beams, a period early in the war when German bombers were equipped with […]

 7